TheNinth7/openhab-garmin/docs/README.md

 ## 🧭 Sitemap Setup

-The app uses your openHAB sitemap to determine the structure of the app's interface.
+The app uses an openHAB sitemap to determine the structure of the app's interface.
 📘 [openHAB Sitemaps Documentation](https://www.openhab.org/docs/ui/sitemaps.html)

 ### Sitemap Definition